IN THE SPOTLIGHT: A visit from the Commerce Secretary and Lt. Gov, Focus on small business

 Kelly: Statewide, about 99.8 percent of businesses in Florida are small businesses.
 And you really see, when you go to the coastal communities, you do see a large concentration of businesses that probably have five to 10 to 20 employees.
 If you think about a lot of restaurants, a lot of shops that do rental equipment for boating and fishingrelated activities.

 I’ve been through coastal communities from Taylor all the way down to Lee County.
-It is a large concentration of small businesses, kind of businesses that operate on a low margin.
+It is a large concentration of small businesses, the kind of businesses that operate on a low margin.
 They love what they do, they’re working their passion, but in a situation like this, they need support because they don’t typically have a lot of capital in the bank.
 They don’t have a lot of additional assets.

 You’ve got people who, you know, one storm might make them dip into their savings; two storms, it’s a real challenge for them, if not a bigger challenge.
 So it’s really critical that we get out and get resources to them.